husky93/node-informational/README.md

 # node-informational

-A simple Node.js server that serves html files based on requested url.
+A simple Node.js / Express server that serves html files based on requested url.

 ## How to start